builtnorth/wp-lando/README.md

 The setup process is flexible and adapts to available content:

+### Theme Installation
+Themes are handled in priority order:
+1. **Composer packages** - If theme packages are found in composer.json
+2. **Custom themes** - Place theme folders in `setup/data/themes/`
+3. **Default theme** - Only installs twentytwenty* if no themes exist

+To include a custom theme, simply place the entire theme folder in `setup/data/themes/` before running setup.

 ### Content Import
 - Place WordPress export files (`.xml`) in `setup/data/content/`
 - All XML files in this directory will be imported